Grand Rapids Community Foundation was founded in 1922. We're proud to be Michigan's oldest community foundation!

 In 1997, the Foundation celebrates its 75th anniversary with more than $80 million in assets and $3 million distributed in grants annually.

-In 2005, the Foundation Board of Trustees votes to change its governance model from one of appointed members from various community entities to a board appointed model.
-This new model is accepted practice in the community foundation field and help to remove potential conflicts of interest.
+In 2000, the Foundation formally changes its name to Grand Rapids Community Foundation to better reflect its unique role and formation.
+The Board of Trustees vote in 2005 to change the governance model from one of appointed members from various community entities to a board appointed model, an accepted practice in the community foundation field that removes potential conflicts of interest.

 In 2006 the African American Heritage Fund (shown in image, now Black Legacy Fund) is established in response to a community desire for partnership with African American communities.
 This endowed Field of Interest fund makes its first grant in 2008 to Youth Engaged in Government, a summer program of New Hope Baptist Church.